Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Experiments

 Second, we study the parameter tuning of $m$ for a fixed $\alpha$. $m$ may be considered as an in-processing step for data de-noising, by matching a certain number of features to the dummy nodes during partial optimal transport.
 We use an example in~\autoref{fig:HC-tuning} (left) to demonstrate the process.
 For a fixed $\alpha = 0.1$, we perform a grid search of $m \in [0.5, 1.0]$ with an increment of $0.01$.
-For instance, at $m=0.90$, we see a number of oversegmented trajectories in the blue boxes; such oversegmentations decrease as $m$ increases from $0.90$ to $0.94$ (top left).
+For instance, at $m=0.90$, we see a number of oversegmented trajectories in the blue boxes; such oversegmentations decrease as $m$ increases from $0.90$ to $0.94$ (in the top row).
 On the other hand, obvious mismatches appear in the red boxes for $m \geq 0.96$ (bottom left).
-As $m$ increases from $0.9$ to $1.0$, we observe a decrease in the number of trajectories $N$ and an increase in the maximum matched distance $L$; this is additionally demonstrated in the plots of $N$ and $L$, see~\autoref{fig:HC-tuning} (top right and bottom right).
+As $m$ increases from $0.9$ to $1.0$, we observe a decrease in $N$ and an increase in $L$; this is additionally demonstrated in the plots of $N$ and $L$, see~\autoref{fig:HC-tuning} (top right and bottom right).
 If our goal is to choose an appropriate \emph{global} value for $m$, then we are interested in striking a balance between minimizing $N$ and minimizing $L$; therefore, we may choose $m=0.94$ in this example.
 However, as shown in~\autoref{fig:HC-tuning}, at $m=0.94$, there are still oversegmentations within the blue box, indicating that a \emph{locally adaptive} value of $m$ might be more appropriate in practice.

 Our final strategy aims to automatically adjust the value of $m$ between adjacent time steps to reduce $N$, without increasing $L$ drastically.
 Specifically, we perform a 2D grid search of $\alpha$ and $m$: $\alpha \in [0.0,1.0]$ with an increment of $0.1$, and $m \in [0.5, 1.0]$ with an increment of $0.01$.
 For each fixed $\alpha$, we apply the following procedure.
 First, we plot the curve of $L$ as we increase $m$.
 Second, we apply the elbow method and pick the elbow of the $L$ curve as an upper bound on $L$, denoted as $L^*$.
 Finally, for each pair of adjacent steps $t$ and $t+1$, we automatically choose the largest value of $m$ such that $L$ does not exceed $L^*$.
 In other words, $m$ varies adaptively across time steps, see~\autoref{fig:HC-tuning-plot} (top) with marked elbow points.